ThetPyaeSoneAung/Changes-in-Yangon-Air-Quality-by-Covid-19/README.md

+Changes in Yangon Air Quality by Covid -19

 Studied changes of fine dust particles matter (PM2.5) concentrations in Yangon before and during COVID 19 times.

 Visualized the results with graphs and Air Quality Index (AQI) map.